Coronet Peak Ski Resort

 Facilities: Fully licensed restaurant, bar and cafe, rental shop, childcare, air bag operating weekends and night skiing hours.

 Highlights: An easy 20 minutes from picturesque Queenstown, Coronet Peak is perfect for serious action or sharing great times.
 Stunning high points and rolling trails offer seasoned skiers and riders something to really get your teeth into!

-Check out all the ski packages in Coronet Peak Ski Resort.
+Check out all the ski packages in Coronet Peak Ski Resort and the bus timetable.